andreazignoli/pyoxynet/README.md

 pip install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

-Currently, The TFLite installation process is completed with a line command inside Python, which is not the best solution (I know...).
+Currently, The TFLite installation process is completed with a line command inside Python, *which is not the best solution* (I know...please get in touch if you know how to work around this).

 <p align="right">(<a href="#top">back to top</a>)</p>